 It's time for another week of live streaming on my YouTube channel!
 I have a few subjects in mind, but please let me know if there's anything you would like to see.

-You don't have to stop growing vegetables just because of the season.
-I actually sow seeds in October.
+You don't have to stop growing vegetables just because it's getting colder outside.
+I actually sow in October.
 These are my best picks for sowing new seeds in fall!

 Growing carrots all year round

 Being self-sufficient in carrots is amazing!
 I do it by growing carrots all year round.
 It's actually surprisingly easy with a bit of planning.
 This is how it's done.

 As you might know by now, I'm a firm believer in growing vegetables all year long.
 Using plant cover is one great way to make the growing season outside just a little bit longer.
 This is how I use it.

 This is my first year growing the Lucullus Swiss chard.
 I'm actually surprised by how well it turned out!
 The leaves are thin and tender, and the plants are quite small.
 But the taste!
 You simply have to try it.